Syrian uprising: The end appears near

 "We're leaving.
 These people are no better than the regime.
 In fact, they're worse," she shot back, without stopping.

 Five years later, and the tide has decisively turned.
 Russia came to Assad's rescue in September 2015.
-With massive Russian air support, and help from Iran and Hezbollah, the rebels are losing ground everywhere.
+With massive Russian air power against them, and Assad getting help from Iran and Hezbollah, the rebels are losing ground everywhere.

 The opposition, always a hodgepodge of often mutually hostile groups united only by their enmity of the regime, hold only scattered and shrinking pockets of territory around Damascus, Homs, Daraa and Aleppo, with the only sizable area still under their control in Idlib province.
 Turkey supports factions of the Free Syrian Army along Syria's northern border, and the United States backs the so-called Syrian Democratic Forces in the northeast, but both those groups are focused on fighting ISIS, not the regime.